bernarthomas/custom-message-exception-bundle/README.md

 Step 1: Download the Bundle
 ---------------------------
-Set "minimum-stability": "dev-master" in the composer.lock file of your project.

 Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle: